 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Dogs go through a developmental stage known as the critical period — commonly referred to as the socialization period — between two and 14 weeks of age.
+Dogs go through a developmental stageopens in a new tab known as the critical period — commonly referred to as the socialization period — between two and 14 weeks of age.
 During this time, dogs can develop familiarity with a variety of sights, sounds, other animals, people, and situations.
 It is their exposure during this crucial time that builds resilience and confidence around novelty.
 The more exposure, the more comfortable they become.
-Since Gator has spent much of his early socialization period in the mountains, he may not have developed his social chops with other dogs.
+Because Gator has spent much of his early socialization period in the mountains, he may not have developed his social chops with other dogs.
 This can leave him feeling unsure about inviting or accepting play and/or expressing his likes and dislikes and his ability to safely resolve conflict.

 At six months of age, Gator is just starting his teen yearsopens in a new tab.
 Along with the awkwardness that befalls all teens, dogs also hit yet another developmental phase called the secondary fear period.
 The secondary fear period starts between six and eight months of age and lasts until about 18 months.
 This lesser-known and often overlooked stage of life coincides with the time when a dog would leave the care of his mother and venture off in the world.
 Nature, being as clever as she is, flips a little switch in the brain that says, Be careful, if you’re not 100 percent sure, stay back, and proceed with caution!

 Having a sheltered early socialization period followed by intense exposure during the secondary fear period can lead to anything from minor discomfort to severe fearfulness depending on the dog.
 Lucky for you, it sounds like Gator is more of the former and just feels a bit uncomfortable around other dogs.
 Here are some tips to help him go from wallflower to social butterfly.

 How can I tell if my dog is shy or fearful?